LATINO BOOK REVIEW

 Cockfight | María Fernanda Ampuero

 Deftly written with spare, exacting prose, Cockfight is a masterful collection of short stories by María Fernanda Ampuero, translated by Frances Riddle.
 The riveting collection presents searing portraits of family life.
-The compendium of stories highlighting themes of Continue reading...
+The compendium of stories Continue reading...
 11/1/20

 Never Look Back | Lilliam Rivera